China says 100 Foxconn workers riot after eatery dispute

-BEIJING, June 8 About 100 workers at a southwestern China plant of Foxconn, Apple Inc's main manufacturer, went on the rampage this week after a dispute in a restaurant turned violent, a government website said.
+BEIJING About 100 workers at a southwestern China plant of Foxconn, Apple Inc's (AAPL.O) main manufacturer, went on the rampage this week after a dispute in a restaurant turned violent, a government website said.

 Seven workers at a Foxconn factory in Chengdu went to a restaurant near their dormitory, but began making a ruckus after an argument between the eatery's owner and his wife "affected their meal", said a statement on the Sichuan government website (www.scol.com.cn) released on Thursday.